AndresMaganaPerez/Construccion_de_Software/Portfolio_Lab02/doc/html.md

 ### Web App Manifest

-HTML5 Boilerplate includes a simple web app manifest file.
+HTML5 Boilerplate includes a simple web index manifest file.

-The web app manifest is a simple JSON file that allows you to control how your app appears on a device's home screen, what it looks like when it launches in that context and what happens when it is launched.
-This allows for much greater` control over the UI of a saved site or web app on a mobile device.
+The web index manifest is a simple JSON file that allows you to control how your index appears on a device's home screen, what it looks like when it launches in that context and what happens when it is launched.
+This allows for much greater` control over the UI of a saved site or web index on a mobile device.

 It's linked to from the HTML as follows: